 Hire One Youth

-Hire One Youth helps private-sector companies find and hire high schoolers for five week internships in the summer as a part of YouthWorks.
-As part of the program:
+Hire One Youth helps private-sector companies find and hire high schoolers for five week internships during the summer as a part of YouthWorks.
+Through the program:

 - Youth are screened for skills and interests to match workplace needs

 - Youth receive job readiness training before being referred for interviews